-Our obedience classes have been recently updated and we are seeing dogs and owners progress through classes better than ever before!
-We offer two sets of beginner obedience every year, one starting in September and another in January.
+Our puppy and manners classes have been recently updated and we are seeing dogs and owners progress through classes better than ever before!
+We try to offer two sets of classes every year, one starting in September and another in January.

 Classes consist of a 6 week set priced at $150.00.
 We have multiple instructors to help you throughout the set and a large facility to accommodate multiple handler/dog teams.
 Please note we will be following COVID-19 social distancing protocols to ensure the safety of all participants and instructors.